Vijay-CIS/Vijay-CIS/README.md

 ### Hi there 👋 I'm Vijay

-- 🔭 I’m currently working on a ED Tech Platform and an On Demand Platform
+- 🔭 I’m currently working on a SpringBoot and an On Demand Platform
-- 🌱 I’m currently learning React and PostgreSQL
+- 🌱 I’m currently learning Java Full Stack
 - 💬 Ask me about anything
 - 📫 How to reach me: vijay.annamalai001@gmail.com